 Tips and things to watch out for

 Call before cancelling online.
 The online Manage My Booking portal will apply the standard cancellation charge immediately, without any scope for a compassionate conversation.
-If you want to request goodwill consideration, call Jet2 Holidays on 0800 408 0778 first.
+If you want to request goodwill consideration – or simply to make sure the record is noted as a bereavement – call Jet2 Holidays on 0800 408 0778 before using the online route.

 ATOL protects against Jet2 failing, not against you cancelling.
-This distinction causes real confusion.
+This distinction matters.
 The word “protected” on a Jet2 Holidays booking means that if Jet2 becomes insolvent, you will get your money back.
 It has nothing to do with your own cancellation rights.

-Companion travellers can continue separately.
-If the deceased was part of a group booking but other members of the party still want to travel, those passengers do not need to cancel.
-The deceased’s place can be removed (with the applicable charge for that passenger’s share), while the remaining passengers continue on an amended booking.
-Call Jet2 to discuss the options.
+Other passengers can continue.
+If the deceased was part of a group booking but other members still want to travel, those passengers do not need to cancel.
+The deceased’s place can be removed with the applicable charge for that share, while the remaining passengers continue on the amended booking.

 Act promptly.
 The cancellation charge increases the closer you get to the departure date.
-Early action preserves more of the refundable balance — and gives travel insurers a clean claim date.
+Earlier action preserves more of the refundable balance and gives travel insurers a clean claim date.

 Summary